 - 1. Direct Subsidized Stafford Loan A subsidized loan is awarded on the basis of need.
 A student may be eligible to request a maximum of \$3,500 for the first year of undergraduate study.
 There is no interest charged while the student is in school at least half time or during authorized periods of deferment.
 Repayment usually begins six months after the borrower ceases to be enrolled in the program. - 2.
 Direct Unsubsidized Stafford Loan An unsubsidized loan is not awarded on the basis of need, and the student is responsible for interest that accrues during in-school, deferment, grace, and repayment periods.
-The unsubsidized loan is the difference between the cost of attendance and other aid (including subsidized loan) not to exceed a total of \$5,500 for a dependent student and \$6,000 for an independent student, for the first year of
+The unsubsidized loan is the difference between the cost of attendance and other aid (including subsidized loan) not

-- undergraduate study.
+- to exceed a total of \$5,500 for a dependent student and \$6,000 for an independent student, for the first year of undergraduate study.
 Repayment usually begins six months after the borrower ceases to be enrolled in the program. - 3.
-The fixed rates for loans first disbursed on or after 7/1/2020 are: Subsidized: 2.75% Unsubsidized: 2.75%.
-Loan origination fee is 1.059% for any loan disbursed on or after October 1, 2019 and before October 1, 2020.
-Loans disbursed on or after October 1, 2020 and before October 1, 2021 will be 1.057%.
+The fixed rates for loans first disbursed on or after 7/1/2021 are: Subsidized: 3.73% Unsubsidized: 3.73%.
+Loan origination fee is 1.057% until October 1, 2021.